andresperezEUT/rt-spatialization/README.md

 Scene Simulator:
 - Quarks: MathLib, redUniverse

 Tested for GNU/Linux.
-It *should* work for OSX and windows.
+It *should* work for OSX,  and maybe partially for Windows.

 ================
 EXTRA